Chart Color Schemes

 Seville Grove hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Seville Grove's median age is 32 years, which is notably younger than Greater Perth's average of 37 years and significantly lower than Australia's national average of 38 years.
-Compared to Greater Perth, Seville Grove has a higher proportion of residents aged 5-14 (17.5%), but fewer residents aged 65-74 (5.5%).
+At age 32, Seville Grove's median age is notably younger than Greater Perth's average of 37 years and significantly lower than Australia's national average of 38 years.
+Compared to Greater Perth, Seville Grove has a higher proportion of residents aged 5-14 (17.5%) but fewer residents aged 65-74 (5.5%).
 This concentration of 5-14 year-olds is well above the national average of 12.2%.
-According to post-2021 Census data, Seville Grove's population has seen an increase in the 55-64 age group from 8.5% to 9.3%, while the 25-34 cohort has decreased from 15.9% to 14.7%.
-Demographic projections suggest that by 2041, Seville Grove's age profile will change significantly.
-The 45-54 age group is projected to grow by 35%, adding 549 residents and reaching a total of 2,102 residents.
-Conversely, population declines are projected for the 0-4 and 5-14 age cohorts.
+According to post-2021 Census data, the proportion of residents aged 55-64 has increased from 8.5% to 9.3%, while the proportion of those aged 25-34 has decreased from 15.9% to 14.7%.
+Demographic projections suggest Seville Grove's age profile will significantly change by 2041, with the strongest growth expected in the 45-54 cohort (35%), adding 549 residents to reach a total of 2,102.
+Conversely, population declines are projected for the 0-4 and 5-14 age groups.